Not sure what career to choose? Contact us

 On 1 July 2010 new right to information legislation came into effect, replacing the former freedom of information law.

 You can find out more about your right to information and new ways to access NSW government information on the Office of the Information Commissioner (OIC) website at www.ipc.nsw.gov.au.

 Our agency publishes a range of information under the Government Information (Public Access) Act 2009.

 Follow this link to find out more about our policies, our agency’s publication guide, a disclosure log of information applications, details of information not disclosed to the public and our register of government contracts.

-When you enquire about, apply for or enrol in a course with North Coast TAFE you will be required to share information about yourself with us.
-The information below explains what is required; how the information is used; the consents you give; and the declarations you need to make as a condition of your enrolment at North Coast TAFE.
+When you enquire about, apply for or enrol in a course with TAFE NSW you will be required to share information about yourself with us.
+The information below explains what is required; how the information is used; the consents you give; and the declarations you need to make as a condition of your enrolment at TAFE NSW.